 I'm an ex-muslim in Pakistan desperately hoping the American public supports President Trump through this.

 There's one more aspect Zineb Riboua misses; Iran is the first majority ex-muslim country in 1400 years.
-If Iran turns from terror state to democratic secular ally to Israel... that's not just a benefit for the US and Israel... that's the start of great social change in the muslim world.
+If Iran turns from terror state to democratic secular ally to the west... that's not just a benefit for the US and Israel... that's the start of great social change in the muslim world.
 That secularization will spread, I promise you.

 As a side-issue (at least for the moment), whither Gaza?
 My assumption is that once the fighting ends, the GCC will be much more interested in reconstituting their own countries than pouring additional billions into any Hamas controlled area.
 Israel could essentially annex the c50% that it currently occupies with relatively little blowback.
 More important is the strategy of Saudi Arabia-how far will they move towards normalisation with Israel?